 - A: Officially called the “solar investment tax credit” or ITC, it’s a dollar-for-dollar reduction in the federal tax bill of any homeowner who pays for a solar installation.

-First enacted in 2005 and renewed in 2008, the ITC is offered by the U.S. federal government for homeowners and commercial solar businesses to make solar more affordable.
+First enacted in 2005 and renewed in 2008 and 2015, the ITC is offered by the U.S. federal government for homeowners and commercial solar businesses to make solar more affordable.

 - Q: How much do I get back from the solar tax credit?

 If you’re a homeowner who buys a solar panel system, you’re entitled to a tax credit of up to 30% of the total cost of that system.
-You can wipe out your entire tax bill if your credit is high enough, and you can take the credit over 2 years if you don’t owe that much taxes.
+You can wipe out your entire tax bill if your credit is high enough, and you can take the credit over multiple years if you don’t owe that much in year 1.
 For example, if you spend $20,000 on a solar system, your 30% tax credit would be $6,000.
-But if you only owe $4,600 in taxes for 2015, your tax bill will be reduced to zero, and you’ll receive an additional $1,400 tax credit on your 2016 return.
+But if you only owe $4,600 in taxes for 2017, your tax bill will be reduced to zero, and you’ll receive an additional $1,400 tax credit on your 2018 return.

 - Q: Will the solar tax credit expire after 2019?